 “I’m stopping this meeting now until you behave professionally.”
 Take away their power.

-I know how difficult for more passive people this corrective coaching is, but if you surrender then you accept it.
-I’ve heard people give advice such as “just ignore it” and “don’t let it get to you”, and I absolutely don’t agree.
-If you accept it then you just enable the behaviour, and, you inflict it on someone else if the under-miner isn’t stopped.
+Yes, this is difficult for more passive people, but if you surrender then you accept it.
+People give advice such as “just ignore it” and “don’t let it get to you”, that’s not always the answer – if you accept it then you just enable the behaviour, and, you inflict it on someone else if the under-miner isn’t stopped.

 Compassionate Assertiveness works on the premise that you are helping the bully/under-miner as much as you are helping yourself.
 You are teaching them how to be a better person.
 How to behave in a more compassionate way.
 How their behaviour affects others.